sisong/HDiffPatch/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/t9ow8dft8lt898cv/branch/master?svg=true)](https://ci.appveyor.com/project/sisong/hdiffpatch/branch/master)

 a C\C++ library and command-line tools for Diff & Patch between binary files or directories(folder); cross-platform; runs fast; create small delta/differential; support large files and limit memory requires when diff & patch.

+HDiffPatch defines its own patch file format, which is also compatible with the [bsdiff4](https://daemonology.net/bsdiff) patch format and partially compatible with the [open-vcdiff](https://github.com/google/open-vcdiff) and [xdelta3](https://github.com/jmacd/xdelta) patch file format VCDIFF(RFC 3284).

-if need patch (OTA) on embedded systems,MCU,NB-IoT..., see demo [HPatchLite](https://github.com/sisong/HPatchLite), + [tinyuz](https://github.com/sisong/tinyuz) can run on 1KB RAM devices!
+if need patch (OTA) on embedded systems,MCU,NB-IoT..., see demo [HPatchLite](https://github.com/sisong/HPatchLite) (+ [tinyuz](https://github.com/sisong/tinyuz)), can run on 1KB RAM devices!

 update your own Android Apk?
 Jar or Zip file diff & patch? try [ApkDiffPatch](https://github.com/sisong/ApkDiffPatch), to create smaller delta/differential!
 NOTE: *ApkDiffPath can't be used by Android app store, because it requires re-signing apks before diff.*

 [sfpatcher](https://github.com/sisong/sfpatcher) not require re-signing apks (like [archive-patcher](https://github.com/google/archive-patcher)), is designed for Android app store, patch speed up by a factor of xx than archive-patcher & run with O(1) memory.

+if you not have the old versions(too many or not obtain or have been modified), thus cannot create the patch in advance. you can see demo [hsync](https://github.com/sisong/hsync) (like [zsync](http://zsync.moria.org.uk)), the new version is only need released once and the owners of the old version get the information about the new version and do the diff&patch themselves. hsync support zstd compressor & run faster than zsync.

 NOTE: *This library does not deal with file metadata, such as file last wirte time, permissions, link file, etc...
 To this library, a file is just as a stream of bytes; You can extend this library or use other tools.*